tiffanymonroe/wdi-remote-gizmo/unit_1/w02d04/homework/README.md

 ## Setup

-Create a file called `answers.js` inside your `homework` folder for today.
+1. Create a file called `answers.js` inside your `homework` folder for today.
+2. Copy the questions that you are answering into your file (and comment it out) and write the answer below the question.

 ## Combine objects, arrays, and functions